 - Sequin Land Map - Displays a map of the entire gameworld, including a very rough layout of underground caverns.

 As a genie, Shantae is--naturally--a belly dancer.
 Throughout the game, she gains the ability to shapeshift into different animal forms depending on what belly dance she executes.
 Mechanically, on DS platforms this is achieved by holding down the X button and then releasing it after a certain amount of time.
-How long you hold down the button before releasing it determines which dance move she stops on, which in turn determines which form she takes on.
+How long the player holds down the button before releasing it determines which dance move she stops on, which in turn determines which form she takes on.

-- Monkey - The first form you find, Shantae shifts into a tiny monkey when you end the dance during her first move.
+- Monkey - The first form she finds, Shantae shifts into a tiny monkey when she ends the dance during her first move.
 As a monkey, Shantae can climb on walls as well as jump farther and higher than she can normally.
 Further into the game, Shantae acquires an upgrade to the monkey form that allows her to rocket across wide horizontal expanses.
 This allows her to reach areas that were previously blocked by large chasms.
 She cannot attack in this form.

-- Elephant - The second form you find, Shantae shifts into a large elephant who can charge into and destroy large stone blocks.
+- Elephant - The second form she finds, Shantae shifts into a large elephant who can charge into and destroy large stone blocks.
 She can also demolish the stone golems that block her path from some of the later areas in the game.

-- Mermaid - The final form you find, Shantae shifts into a mermaid capable of diving deep into the water, allowing her to access underwater areas.
+- Mermaid - The final form she finds, Shantae shifts into a mermaid capable of diving deep into the water, allowing her to access underwater areas.
 Further into the game, Shantae acquires an upgrade to the mermaid form that allows her to fire off a bubble that damages enemies and destroys certain underwater barriers.
 Without this upgrade, Shantae cannot attack in this form at all.